Goal Setting for the Future Market Stall Owner

 T – Timely

 This simple acronym revolutionised the way employees created targets and goals for their business.
-It has been so successful that many other organisations have taken it up and adapted it for their needs.
+It has been so successful many organisations have taken it and adapted it for their needs.

 The greatest triumph is taking this form of target setting and applying it to your own life goals.
 Making your targets achievable and realistic.